adndvlp/expbuilder/README.md

 # Project Description

+**Expbuilder** is a desktop app, Electron-based ([electronjs.org](https://electronjs.org)), for creating cognitive and behavioral experiments based on the Jspsych framework ([jspsych.org](https://www.jspsych.org)).
+It leverages free resources like [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/), and GitHub Pages for hosting with a [serverless API](https://github.com/adndvlp/builder_api) to send the experiment results to the user’s Dropbox and/or Google Drive.
+Jspsych requires code for building experiments, so Expbuilder provides a user interface that translates your experiment design into the code required by Jspsych.
 **Expbuilder** is a desktop app, Electron-based (electronjs.org), for creating cognitive and behavioral experiments based on the Jspsych framework (jspsych.org).
 It leverages free resources like Cloudflare Tunnels (for sharing the crafted experiments via self-hosting), and GitHub Pages for hosting with a serverless API (Firebase) to send the experiment results to the user’s Dropbox and/or Google Drive.
 Jspsych requires code for building experiments, so Expbuilder provides a user interface that translates your experiment design into the code required by Jspsych.

 # Features